General Electric replaces CEO with outsider; shares soar

 GE said the power division's goodwill balance is about $23 billion and the impairment charge would eliminate most of it.
 The non-cash charge primarily relates to GE's acquisition of power assets from Alstom in 2015, GE said.

-GE's long stock slide means the once-largest U.S. industrial company is now only sixth in terms of market capitalization, behind Boeing Co, 3M Co, Honeywell International Inc, United Technologies Corp and others.
+GE's long stock slide means the once-largest U.S. industrial company is now only sixth in terms of market capitalisation, behind Boeing Co, 3M Co, Honeywell International Inc, United Technologies Corp and others.

 (Reporting by Alwyn Scott and Arunima Banerjee; Additional reporting by Sweta Singh in Bengaluru, Liz Hampton in Houston, Harry Brumpton, Lewis Krauskopf and Greg Roumeliotis in New York; writing by Nick Zieminski; editing by Susan Thomas and Leslie Adler)